 However, this doesn't mean you're entirely untraceable online.
 Internet service providers (ISPs), websites, and even governments can determine whether you're using a VPN.
 They might not know what you're up to online, but they will have no difficulty with VPN detection.
 So, how can a VPN be traced?

 The best VPNs will not allow your IP to identify you.
-However, there are ways to identify VPN: traffic:
+However, there are ways to identify VPN traffic:

 As mentioned before, governments can determine whether you're using a VPN service.
-For example, the Great Firewall of China uses DPI and other methods to recognize and block VPN traffic.
-Fortunately, NordVPN's obfuscated servers help address some of these VPN detection methods, so they're great if you're connecting from a region with a strict censorship.
+For example, the so-called Great Firewall of China uses DPI and other methods to recognize and block VPN traffic.
+Fortunately, NordVPN's obfuscated servers help address some of these VPN detection methods, so they're great if you're connecting from a region with strict censorship.
 They hide your VPN connection by making it look like regular internet traffic.

 Some VPN services agree to install backdoors for the government, allowing agencies to monitor user traffic.
 For example, government-approved VPNs are allowed to operate in China.
 However, considering the country's tendency to control all online communications, a “legal” VPN in China is very likely to have backdoors.

 It depends on your behavior.
 If you surf the internet while connected to your Google account, it can trace your online activities back to you.
 Since a VPN changes your virtual location, it might look like you're accessing the websites from a different region, but Google will still be able to determine it's you.

 Let’s say you log in to your account when you're connected to a VPN server.
 You go to YouTube and watch some adorable puppy videos.
 The next time you go to the website while not connected to a VPN, you may still see cute dogs in your suggestions.